 See the instructions in this red chili sauce recipe for preparing the chili sauce with the ancho chilies.
 Before you start to handle chilies, either wear protective gloves or rub a little olive oil over your hands.
 Once you are finished handling chiles, wash your hands well with warm soapy water.
 Be careful not to touch your eyes if you've been handling chiles!

-1 Use a sharp knife and make a cut down the side of each chile.
+1 Open the chiles, remove seeds and stems: Use a sharp knife and make a cut down the side of each chile.
 Pry open the chiles and remove the seed pods and stems.
 Pull off any visible veins that run down the insides of the chiles.
 Reserve a few of the seeds if you need to add them later for more heat.

-2 Heat a large skillet on medium heat.
+2 Soften the chiles by heating them: Heat a large skillet on medium heat.
 Flatten out the chiles and place them open-side down on the skillet.
 Press down on them with a metal spatula.
 After a few seconds turn the chiles over and cook them a few more seconds.
-Heat them only enough to soften them and to release their flavor, do not heat them to the extent that they would burn.
+Heat them only enough to soften them and to release their flavor, do not heat them to the extent that they would brown or toast.

-3 Place the chiles in a small saucepan and cover them with water.
+3 Soak chiles in hot water: Place the chiles in a small saucepan and cover them with water.
 Bring the water to a boil and remove the pot from the heat.
 Let the chiles rest in the hot water for 10 minutes until they have softened.
 Alternatively, place the chiles in a bowl and pour boiling water over them, let them sit for 15 minutes, until softened.

-4 Place the chiles and 1 1/2 cups of the chile soaking water into a blender.
+4 Blend with garlic, spices: Place the chiles and 1 1/2 cups of the chile soaking water into a blender.
 Add the garlic, salt, pepper, and ground cloves.
 Purée until completely smooth, a couple of minutes.
 Taste and adjust the seasonings.
 Add more salt and/or chili seeds if needed.

-5 Place a sieve over a skillet and pour the sauce into the sieve, pressing it through to the skillet.
+5 Strain into a skillet, then simmer: Place a sieve over a skillet and pour the sauce into the sieve, pressing it through to the skillet.
 Heat the skillet and bring the sauce to a simmer.
 Add a tablespoon of olive oil.
 Simmer for 10 minutes, skimming off any foam.
 Remove from heat.

 Prepare the Banana Leaves